-The accompanying balance sheet as of March 31, 2023, the statements of operations and comprehensive loss and cash flows for the three months ended March 31, 2023 and 2022, and the statements of stockholders' equity as of March 31, 2023 and 2022, are unaudited.
-The financial data and other information disclosed in these notes to the financial statements related to March 31, 2023, and the three months ended March 31, 2023 and 2022, are also unaudited.
+The accompanying balance sheet as of March 31, 2023 June 30, 2023, the statements of operations and comprehensive loss for the three and six months ended June 30, 2023 and 2022, and cash flows for the three six months ended March 31, 2023 June 30, 2023 and 2022, and the statements of stockholders' equity as of March 31, 2023 June 30, 2023 and 2022, are unaudited.
+The financial data and other information disclosed in these notes to the financial statements related to March 31, 2023 June 30, 2023, and the three and six months ended March 31, 2023 June 30, 2023 and 2022, are also unaudited.
 The accompanying balance sheet as of December 31, 2022 have been derived from the audited consolidated financial statements included in the Company's Annual Report on Form 10-K ("Annual Report") filed with the Securities and Exchange Commission.

-The unaudited interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to a fair statement of the Company's financial position as of March 31, 2023, and the results of its operations and cash flows for the three months ended March 31, 2023 and 2022.
-The results for the three months ended March 31, 2023, are not necessarily indicative of results to be expected for the year ending December 31, 2023, or for any other interim period or for any future year and should be read in conjunction with the annual consolidated financial statements included in the Company's Annual Report.
+The unaudited interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to a fair statement of the Company's financial position as of March 31, 2023 June 30, 2023, and the results of its operations and cash flows for the three and six months ended March 31, 2023 June 30, 2023 and 2022.
+The results for the three and six months ended March 31, 2023 June 30, 2023, are not necessarily indicative of results to be expected for the year ending December 31, 2023, or for any other interim period or for any future year and should be read in conjunction with the annual consolidated financial statements included in the Company's Annual Report.